hypo69/hypo/docs/gemini/consultant/ru/product/product.md

 """
 .. module:: src.product
    :platform: Windows, Unix
    :synopsis: Interaction between website, product, and PrestaShop.
    Defines the behavior of a product in the project.
 """
+MODE = 'dev'

 import header
 from src import gs
 from src.endpoints.prestashop import PrestaShop